How to Record Audio on iPhone for YouTube Shorts That Sounds Professional

 Noise Cancellation — When to Disable It

-iPhone has a phone-call noise cancellation feature that reduces ambient sound during calls.
-This is different from the microphone behavior during video recording, but it can affect Voice Memos and certain third-party apps.
-To check: go to Settings → Accessibility → Audio/Visual → Phone Noise Cancellation.
-For voiceover recording sessions where you’re in a quiet room, turn this off.
-The processing can sometimes flatten the natural warmth of your voice when you’re already in a controlled environment.
+iPhones have a phone-call noise cancellation feature — different from video recording behavior, but it bleeds into Voice Memos and certain third-party apps.
+To find it: Settings → Accessibility → Audio/Visual → Phone Noise Cancellation.
+For voiceover sessions in a quiet room, turn it off.
+The processing sometimes flattens the natural warmth in your voice when you’re already in a controlled environment and don’t need the help.

 Voice Memos Format Settings